 \subsection{Methods for Data Correlations}

-We introduce three methods of analysis for investigating the correlation of two data samples; the \ac{pcc}, the \ac{kendall}, and the \ac{mic}.
-Let us consider two time-series data $X$ and $Y$ to be non-stationary and uni-variate data sets with equal size of $n$.
-We assume that $(x_i,y_i)$ is a set of $i$-th bi-variate data pair from the paired data $(X,Y)$.
-If we assume that the data set $Y$ includes certain noises, being affected the sensitivity of \ac{gw} detectors, there exist a meaningful statistical association between two observed variables $X$ and $Y$ because the noise propagates to another data set $X$.
-With these assumptions, we analyze the correlations and the causalities of noise propagation resulted from the instrumental anomalies and/or environmental causes in gravitational wave detectors.
+We introduce three methods of analysis for investigating the correlation between two data samples; the \ac{pcc}, the \ac{kendall}, and the \ac{mic}.
+Let us consider two time-series data $X$ and $Y$ to be non-stationary and uni-variate data sets with an equal size of $n$.
+We assume that $(x_i,y_i)$ is a set of $i$-th bi-variate data pairs from the paired data $(X,Y)$.
+If we assume that the data set $Y$ includes certain noises, being affected by the sensitivity of \ac{gw} detectors, there exists a meaningful statistical association between two observed variables $X$ and $Y$ because the noise can propagate to another data set $X$.
+With these assumptions, we analyze the correlated relationship of noises resulting from the instrumental anomalies and/or environmental interference in \ac{gw} detectors.
 In this section, we describe three major methods to estimate the linear and non-linear associations based on the time-series data recorded in each channel.

-The PCC produces the linear correlation score between two variables defined by the ratio between the covariance and the product of standard deviation of each variable.
-Let $\bar{x}=\sum_{i=1}^{n}x_i/n$ and $\bar{y}=\sum_{i=1}^{n}y_{i}/n$ be the means of $X$ and $Y$, respectively.
-Then, the PCC $\rho$ is defined as
+The \ac{pcc} is defined as the ratio between the covariance and the product of standard deviation of each variable, which produces the linear correlation score.
+More precisely, let $\bar{x}=\sum_{i=1}^{n}x_i/n$ and $\bar{y}=\sum_{i=1}^{n}y_{i}/n$ be the means of $X$ and $Y$, respectively, then, the PCC $\rho$ is

 which determines the value between $-1$ and $1$.
 For independent two variables, we have $|\rho|=0$.
-When $|\rho| > 0.5$, it is typically interpreted as a significant association. $|\rho|=1$ indicates that two variables have a perfect linear correlation, where positive and negative signs imply increasing and decreasing linear dependence, respectively.
-Here, we used the absolute value of PCC for convenience.
+When $|\rho| > 0.5$, it is typically interpreted as a significant correlation. $|\rho|=1$ indicates that two variables have a perfect linear correlation, where positive and negative signs imply increasing and decreasing linear dependence, respectively.
+Here, we used the absolute value of the \ac{pcc} for convenience.